Build a CTO Website That Makes Technical Judgment Easy to Trust

 Highlight hiring, org design, and delivery improvements.

-Make contact path explicit for founders under pressure.
+Make the contact path explicit for founders under pressure.

 Use these buyer profiles to align your language with the pressures your best clients are actually managing.